 Click on Bandwidth settings and adjust the QoS as we described above.

 Repeat the same steps for each Virtual network adapter profile.

 Creating a port classification.

-Please note that this is a description (label) only and does not contains any configuration, this is very useful in a host provider deployment were the tenant/customer see the message for their Virtual Machines for example High bandwidth, but effectively you can limit the customer with a port profile very Low bandwidth weight and they think they have a very high speed VMs sneaky yes (don’t do this) .
+Please note that this is a description (label) only and does not contain any configuration, this is very useful in a hosting provider deployment where the tenant/customer see the message for their Virtual Machines for example High bandwidth, but effectively you can limit the customer with a port profile very Low bandwidth weight and they think they have a very high-speed VMs sneaky yes (don’t do this).

 Assign a name, description and click OK.